table of contents

 • Physical abuse

-• Witnessing a death or accident
+• Witnessing a serious injury or death

-• Being involved in an accident
+• Being involved in a major accident

-• Being caught in a natural disaster
+• Experiencing a natural disaster

 Treating PTSD and Addiction